 We carry out Community Involvement Events which take on many different guises, such as litter picks, fun days or helping build fences.
 If you have an idea for something you would like to see your Housing and Community Engagement Officer implement in your development, please let us know!

 We will investigate and deal with Anti-Social behaviour in accordance with our Anti-Social Behaviour Policy.

 We are responsible for maximising Loreburn’s income and minimising losses due to unpaid rent.

-Based in our Dumfries Office we have Manager, Joanne Gordon, Assistant Manager, Tony Barrett, Lead Officer, Karen Duncan, Officers, Jo Petherick, Vicky McDonald and Kerry Graham and Assistant Christy Welsh.
+Based in our Dumfries Office we have Assistant Manager Tony Barrett, Lead Officer Karen Duncan, Officers; Jo Petherick, Vicky McDonald, Kerry Graham and Assistant Christy Welsh.

 As well as maximising Loreburn’s income we are also responsible for initiatives for the benefit of our customers.
 We work with our customers to ensure that they are receiving all the income and benefits that they are entitled to.
 We provide assistance with and signposting to agencies to help with employability, budgeting, fuel debts and other relevant support to help customers manage their tenancy.
 We also manage our innovative Brill-I-Rent budget set up to assist customers who have been disadvantaged due to Welfare Reform.

 With access to the internet and IT equipment whilst out on site, our Officers can visit you at home to assist with Income related matters.